medaminedev66/lunar-hotel-backend/README.md

 - Click [here](https://lunar-hotel.onrender.com/index.html) to view the documentation of the Lunar Hotel API.

 ## Front-end Interface
-You can use this API in conjunction with my front-end introvert or extrovert app: [see the repo](https://github.com/medaminedev66/lunar-hotel-frontend)
+You can use this API in conjunction with our front-end lunar-hotel app: [see the repo](https://github.com/medaminedev66/lunar-hotel-frontend)

 ## Kanban board